victorbenichoux/ticktock/README.md

 `ticktock` becomes really useful when you are trying to time code that is called multiple times.

-Rather than printing a new line each time the code is visited, `ticktock` computes tracks the times and *only prints them every couple of seconds*.
+Rather than printing a new line each time the code is visited, `ticktock` tracks the times and *only prints them every couple of seconds*.

 `ticktock`'s output is **compact and readable**, regardless of how many times you run through the code you are timing, or where this code is.